seam345/node-red-contrib-trello-functions/README.md

 Output is time bounded between the previous and current activation.

-Boolean option to exclude any actions performed by the owner of the API key.
+Safe/ Block list to exclude any actions performed by the certain users.

 * ### Assigned to Trello card